theRealDadsdy/Desmos-Userscript/Desmos Programming Language/README.md

 For each instruction, when run, if instruction is
 = 1: clear (Set Command blank)
 = 2: push data (append to Command the current value of Data at the data pointer as ASCII values of its digits)
-= 3: pop data (set the current value of Data at the data pointer to the output of the evaluated Command)
+= 3: pop data (set the value of Data at the data pointer to the output of the evaluated Command)
 = 4: push counter (append to Command the current value of the instruction counter as ASCII values of its digits)
 = 5: pop counter (set the value of the instruction counter to the output of the evaluated Command)
 = 6: push pointer (append to Command the current value of the data pointer as ASCII values of its digits)